In this light and shadow series, we look at the theory, drawing and painting of a simple form focusing on shadow, light and edges.

 - A round object to draw around (approx 7cm wide)

-- A tortillion – I use a paper stump which is very similar compressed paper.
+- A tortillion – I use a paper stump, which is very similar to compressed paper.

-Find a circular object to draw lightly around, this helps to give you a starting point so we can easily put into practice the theory of the sphere from last week.
-I’m using to 2B pencil (Staedler Mars Lumograph)
+Find a circular object to draw lightly around; this helps to give you a starting point so we can quickly put into practice the theory of the sphere from last week.
+I’m using to 2B pencil (Staedtler Mars Lumograph)

 I then make a mark indicating the furthest point of the cast shadow.

 Lightly draw an ellipse shape to indicate the cast shadow.
 Notice how the ellipse cuts through the shape of the circle.

 I now use a hard line and add slight angles to the circle, to represent more accurately the shape of the apple.

 Lightly draw in the shape of the stalk.

 And then the shape of the highlight.